 Provides family tracing, reunion and counselling services to Aboriginal people and their families who have been separated under the past policies and practices of the Australian Government.
 Assistance is also provided to people over the age of 18 who have been adopted, fostered or raised in institutions.

-This team is responsible for providing access to a large collection of historical records created about Aboriginal people who were from, or lived, in South Australia.
+This team is responsible for providing access to a large collection of historical records created about Aboriginal people who were from, or lived in, South Australia.
 Some records are restricted from general public access to protect sensitive information about individuals.

 Collections include government records and publications about Tasmanian Aboriginal people which were created in the context of government policies, and actions that had major impact on Tasmanian Aboriginal families and communities.